-The High-Speed 2-Wire Short-Range DSL Line Driver front card uses hardware switches for configuration.
-There is an interface driver board strap and three eight-position DIP switches on the bottom side of the front card (see Figure 3-1).
+The mDSL Rack Card front card uses hardware switches for configuration.
+An interface driver board strap and three eight-position DIP switches are positioned on the bottom side of the front card (see Figure 3-1).

 Figure 3-1.
-DIP switches on the front card.
+The mDSL Rack Card's configuration switches.

-Figure 3-2 shows the orientation of the DIP switches with respect to the "ON" and "OFF" positions.
+Figure 3-2 shows the orientation of the DIP switches with respect to the ON and OFF positions.

 Figure 3-2.
-Close-up of the DIP switches (both sets are identical in appearance).
+Close-up of configuration switches (all switches are identical in appearance).